Note: Matthew uses about 135 words peculiar to his Gospel. Mark uses

 And there should be no question that long passages of sayings have been strung together

 without regard for either context or sequence.
 The site author finds

 this to be much more troubling than the lack of a correct chronology of

 events, and thus finds the inability to capture the precise sequence to be inconsequential.

 were no doubt "Christians" who did NOT understand their subject, his

-character, and his message, and they often mischaracterize Jesus and his
+character, and his message, and they often mischaracterize Yeshua and his

 words and actions in a tiresome way.